Phone: (506) 273-5535

 Phone: (506) 273-5408

-Through a learner lead approach, children will show the Early Childhood Educators and the parents/guardians their interests and needs through play.
-The New Brunswick Early Childhood Curriculum Framework, Teaching Strategies and the six core components of Aboriginal Headstart will be implemented to support the child’s learning.
+Through a learner lead approach, children will show the Early Childhood Educators and their parents/guardians their interests and needs through educational play.
+The New Brunswick Early Childhood Curriculum Framework, teaching strategies and the six core components of Aboriginal Head Start Programs will be implemented to support the child’s learning.

-The Headstart Program will partner with the parents/guardians of the children to identify the needs of the child, while supporting each family in a way that respects the children, their family cultures and beliefs.
+The Head Start Program partners with the parents/guardians of the children to identify the needs of the child, while supporting each family in a way that respects the children, their family cultures and beliefs.

-The Headstart Team is made up of a manager, five trained Early Childhood Educator's and a Cook/Janitor and is under the mandate and direction of Tobique First Nation Child & Family Services.
+The Head Start Team is made up of a manager, five trained Early Childhood Educator's and one support staff.
+Tobique First Nation Head Start is under the mandate and direction of Tobique First Nation Child & Family Services.

 Phone: (506) 273-5407